learn-co-curriculum/hs-responsive-web-design-stretch/README.md

 #Welcome to RWD!

-By this point, as super-master-frontend wizards, you might be thinking, "But what if I want to see my beautiful page on my iPhone/Android/iPad/Kindle/Generic Mobile Device?"
+By this point, as super-master-front-end wizards, you might be thinking, "But what if I want to see my beautiful page on my iPhone/Android/iPad/Kindle/Generic Mobile Device?"
 Well, now's your time.
 Welcome to the wonderful world of Responsive Web Design.

 ##What is RWD?

-RWD, or Responsive Web Design is the practice of making your webiste or webapp *respond* to different environments that it finds itself in, and adapt accordingly.
-So how do we acheive this?
+RWD, or Responsive Web Design is the practice of making your website or web app *respond* to different environments that it finds itself in, and adapt accordingly.
+So how do we achieve this?
 There are a few ways to do this, but the two main ways are through relative units and media queries.

-###Relitive Units
+###Relative Units
 In RWD, it is necessary to use relative units.
 In today's tech world, pixel sizes are getting smaller and smaller by the day.
 So, a border of 3px might look right on your screen, but on another monitor it might look too big or too small.
 So we want to use a unit called REMs for height, and percentage values for width.

 ####REMs